UFAL-DSG/alex/README.rst

 Development process
 -------------------
-Anyone can contribute to the project as long as he or she agrees to the publishing his contributions under the APACHE 2.0 license.
+Anyone can contribute to the project as long as he or she agrees to publish the contributions under the APACHE 2.0 license.

 If you are a core member of the development team, please do not make changes directly in the master branch.
 Please,